truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/34-linked-discourses-on-absorption.md

 **(These seven discourses should be told in full as the previous set.)**

 <!--pg-->
-### N 34.35--40 Six on Gladdening and Support, Etc. *Kallitamūlakaārammaṇasuttādichakka*
+### SN 34.35--40 Six on Gladdening and Support, Etc. *Kallitamūlakaārammaṇasuttādichakka*

 At Sāvatthī.